rebcabin/tangledown/README.md

 ## DISCLAIMER<a id="disclaimer"></a>

 This is a useful toy, but it has zero error handling.
-We This document currently talks only about the happy path.
+We currently talk only about the happy path.
 I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
-Read this with sense-of-humor bit turned on.
+Read this a sense-of-humor.
 This story is supposed to be fun!

 I also didn't try it on Windows, but I did try it on WSL, the Windows Subsystem for Linux.
 Works great on WSL!